MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Visa Expired:**

-    - In this stage, ERE Visa expired and received to extend the validation
+    - In this stage, ERE Visa expired and received to extend the Visa validity.

     - If Exit Re Entry date is expired and muqeem is expired, then that request is moved to **Visa Expired** stage.